Soma Yoga Therapy with Allison Ulan

 Weekly Somatic Yoga Classes, Vipassana Meditation Courses and Training Programs

-Welcome to my website which is your gateway to intelligently practicing Yoga and Mindfulness Meditation for your health and well-being.
-To embody the practices, come take a class with me at Altermed Clinic NDG.
-In person, we learn the deepest.
-Or if you can’t make it to class, support your home practice with my metta blogs, a private session with me and monthly newsletters.
+Welcome to my website which is your gateway to intelligently practicing Yoga and Vipassana Meditation for your health and well-being.
+To embody the practices, take a class with me online.
+We learn the deepest in community and through intentional repetition.
+Plus, support your home practice with my metta blogs, a private session with me and monthly newsletters.